watsang/masterthesis-2014-2015/Modelling/data_preprocessing/README.md

 3. | [ filter_on_selected_bacteria.ipynb](./ filter_on_selected_bacteria.ipynb) | filters the raw data on the locations on the useful data for bacteria.

 ## Next
 Now that all data is processed.
-The data can finally be analysed: [analysis data](../analysis data).
+The data can be analysed: [analysis data](../analysis data).